 Gallery Pages are unique to their template and have a specific design intended to work with that template.
-Like Gallery Blocks, Gallery Pages let you upload images, add Getty Images, and embed video.
+Like Gallery Blocks, Gallery Pages let you upload images, add stock images, and embed video.
 For more information, visit Using the Gallery Page.

 Gallery Pages use Slideshow, Slider (Carousel), Grid, and Stacked designs.
-Depending on the template, the Gallery Page will either have a fixed design, an option to change between designs in the Style Editor, or give visitors an option to adjust the gallery design for themselves.
+Depending on the template, the Gallery Page will either have a fixed design, an option to change between designs in Site Styles, or give visitors an option to adjust the gallery design for themselves.
 We have a list of template-specific Gallery Page designs here.

 Here are examples of template Gallery Pages:

 Many template Gallery Pages have special features that aren't available in Gallery Blocks.
 For example, Momentum's Gallery Pages allow for full-bleed images, where the image takes up the entire page.
 You can view all templates and explore their Gallery Pages on our templates page.

 You can share Gallery Page images in two ways.
 First, many templates support deeplink URLs.
 These URLs link directly to an individual image and can be used to share the images on social media, via email, and more.

 Second, all Gallery Pages support social sharing.
 This lets you push an image from your Squarespace site to a connected social profile.

 An Index Page is a collection of thumbnails that links to other pages.
 Index Pages vary by template, but many Index Pages work best with Gallery Pages and display images differently when the two pages types are used in combination.
 To learn more about the Index Page and which templates support it, visit Using the Index Page.

 Work with Summary Blocks